Regulatory actions for Feb. 26, 2025

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abanza, Medibeacon, Sway, Visby.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Formycon, Grin, Hyloris, Kashiv, Merck & Co., Mirum, Precigen, Sanofi.

 Briefs